F3real/F3real.github.io/content/arcanesector_maze.md

 Since maze is huge recursive solution will quickly run out of stack.
 We could try raising the limit with `sys.setrecursionlimit(5000)` (default is usually `1k`) but it won't be enough.
 Raising it further will just cause python to crash, so lets look at iterative solution.

-Algorith is just BFS (Breadth-First Search):
+Algorithm is just BFS (Breadth-First Search):

 1. add start tile location to queue
 2. take first path from queue (if empty exit)